hadmacker/asd_notes/COMMENTS.md

 ## Will he/she grow out of it?

-> Autism is a lifelong neurodevelopmental condition, which means that it does not go away or disappear over time.
-However, with the right support and interventions, individuals with autism can learn to navigate the world more effectively and develop skills and abilities that will help them to thrive.

-or

 > One does't outgrow autism.
 It grows with them.
-With the right supports, individuals with autism may be able to develop life skills to help them live a fulfilling life with independence.

 ## What special talent does he/she have?